jpanther/dectorio/README.md

 It is not recommended to use other coloured signal mods at the same time as Dectorio.
 This can cause coloured signals to be overwritten multiple times and lead to game-breaking compatibility issues with other mods.
 If you would like more colours, you can add these in the Dectorio config.lua file (instructions are in the file).

-Dectorio includes specific support for [Alien Biomes](https://mods.factorio.com/mods/Earendel/alien-biomes).
+Dectorio includes specific support for [Alien Biomes](https://mods.factorio.com/mods/Earendel/alien-biomes) and [Water Fix](https://mods.factorio.com/mods/Earendel/water-fix).

 Other mods with additional Dectorio support (thanks!): [Concreep](https://mods.factorio.com/mods/Mylon/Concreep), [FARL](https://mods.factorio.com/mods/Choumiko/FARL), [Pavement Drive Assist](https://mods.factorio.com/mods/Arcitos/PavementDriveAssist).

 Other decorative mods worth checking out (all compatible with Dectorio): [Asphalt Roads](https://mods.factorio.com/mods/Arcitos/AsphaltRoads), [Beautiful Bridge Railway](https://mods.factorio.com/mods/kapaer/beautiful_bridge_railway), [Naked Rails](https://mods.factorio.com/mods/futileohm/naked-rails).

-Mods with known compatiblity issues with Dectorio (either don't install these, or edit your mod settings and disable the conflicting components in Dectorio): [Expanded Color Lamps](https://mods.factorio.com/mods/Klonan/Expanded_Color_Lamps), [More Colours](https://mods.factorio.com/mods/zx64/more-colours), [More signal color](https://mods.factorio.com/mods/devilwarriors/More%20signal%20color), [Concrete and Stone](https://mods.factorio.com/mods/Earendel/concrete-and-stone), [Reinforced Walls](https://mods.factorio.com/mods/ChurchOrganist/Reinforced-Walls), [No Walls or Gates](https://mods.factorio.com/mods/abregado/no-walls).
+Mods with known compatibility issues with Dectorio (either don't install these, or edit your mod settings and disable the conflicting components in Dectorio): [Expanded Color Lamps](https://mods.factorio.com/mods/Klonan/Expanded_Color_Lamps), [More Colours](https://mods.factorio.com/mods/zx64/more-colours), [More signal color](https://mods.factorio.com/mods/devilwarriors/More%20signal%20color), [Concrete and Stone](https://mods.factorio.com/mods/Earendel/concrete-and-stone), [Reinforced Walls](https://mods.factorio.com/mods/ChurchOrganist/Reinforced-Walls), [No Walls or Gates](https://mods.factorio.com/mods/abregado/no-walls).

 ### Changelog